-Routine facility inspections are performed monthly.
-Section 3.1 of the MSGP requires inspectors to examine the following: Industrial materials, residue or trash that may have or could come into contact with stormwater;
+• Routine facility inspections are performed monthly.
+Part 3.1 of the MSGP requires qualified inspectors to examine the following areas exposed to storm water: industrial materials or activities, potential pollutant sources, discharge points, storm water control measures and spills or leaks that have occurred in the past three years.
+The inspector is looking for the following: Industrial material, residue or trash that may have or could come into contact with storm water;

-- Leaks or spills from industrial equipment, drums, tanks, and other containers; - Offsite tracking of industrial or waste materials, or sediments where vehicles enter or exit the site; - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; - Control measures needing replacement, maintenance or repair.
+- Leaks or spills from industrial equipment, drums, tanks, and other containers; - Offsite tracking of industrial or waste materials, or sediments where vehicles enter or exit the site; - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; - Erosion of soils; and - Control measures needing replacement, maintenance or repair.

-Sections 4.1 and 4.3.1 of the MSGP requires immediate corrective action be taken when any of the following conditions have occurred:
+Part 5.1.1.1-5.1.1.5 and 5.1.3.1 of the MSGP requires immediate corrective action be taken when any of the following conditions have occurred:

-- An unauthorized release or discharge (e.g., spill, leak, or discharge of non-stormwater not authorized by an NPDES permit); - A discharge violates a numeric effluent limit; - Control measures are not stringent enough for the discharge to meet applicable water quality standards or the non-numeric effluent limits in the permit; A required control measure was never installed, was installed incorrectly, or is not being properly operated or maintained; or - Whenever a visual assessment shows evidence of stormwater pollution.
+- An unauthorized release or discharge (e.g., spill, leak, or discharge of non-stormwater not authorized by an NPDES permit); - A discharge exceeds a numeric effluent limit; - Control measures are not stringent enough for the storm water discharge to be controlled as necessary to such that receiving water of the United States will meet applicable water quality standards or the non-numeric effluent limits in the permit; - A required control measure was never installed, was installed incorrectly, or is not being properly operated or maintained; or - A visual assessment shows evidence of stormwater pollution.